 On Thursday April 11, 2019, God in His infinite wisdom and compassion, sent his angels to the bedside of Terri Virginia Davis and ushered her to eternal rest.

-To send flowers in memory of Terri Virginia Davis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Terri Virginia Davis, please visit our Heartfelt Sympathies Store.

 Terri was born in Salisbury, Maryland on June 12, 1953.
 She was one of three siblings born to the union of the late Reginal and Ida Janey Davis.
 Her early Christian training was received at the First Baptist Church in Mappsville, Virginia under the leadership of Rev. Boon & Rev. Heron and the "strict but loving" guidance of her grandparents, the late Fred and Jane M. Davis.
 After moving to Baltimore, MD, she later joined Flat Rock Baptist Church and remained a devoted member until her recent illness and demise.